 International Education and Engagement

-Margaret is a professor of writing and rhetoric, and has published many books and articles about curriculum, pedagogy, and progressive education.
+Margaret Himley Associate Provost for International Education and Engagement.
+She leads the critically important international education initiatives and programs, supporting the global ambitions of the University, infusing international perspectives throughout the curriculum, and through SU Abroad giving students a chance to become global professionals and citizens, able to address urgent issues from interconnected global perspectives, work with people from other countries and cultures (and time zones), and move ethically across borders.
+She is a professor of writing and rhetoric, and has published many books and articles about curriculum, pedagogy, and progressive education.
 The Prospect series from Teacher’s College Press, co-edited and co-authored with Patricia Carini, has influenced a whole generation of teachers, both inside and outside the academy.
 She was the founding co-director of the LGBT Studies Program.
-Margaret has more than 30 years of experience at SU and served in many leadership roles to help SU address issues of teaching and learning, while also introducing vibrant new areas of scholarship to the University.
+Margaret has more than 30years at SU and served in many leadership roles to help SU address issues of teaching and learning, while also introducing vibrant new areas of scholarship to the University.
 Margaret can be reached at (315) 443-1137.

 Peter Vanable was appointed Associate Provost for Graduate Studies and Dean of the Graduate School on January 6, 2017.
 He assumed the role of Interim Vice President of Research on January 1, 2016.
 Vanable is a professor of psychology and adjunct professor of medicine at SUNY Upstate Medical University.
 Vanable served as chair of psychology for six years, an appointment that began in August of 2009.